phetsims/rosetta/src/server/translationApi/triggerBuild/README.md

 ## Instructions (Hard Way)

 1. If necessary, edit the phetsims/babel file for the translation as needed.
-Commit directly to master.
+Commit directly to main.
 2. Make sure the instance of Rosetta that you plan to use has the flag for sending build requests in its config file set to true.
 3. Obtain the user ID you wish to use from phetsims/babel.